Rugs, especially area rugs, have the power to tie a room’s decor together. Assuming you get the right rug, that is!

 Pile is just the thickness of the rug.
 Most people like a deep pile because it can add to the warmth and comfort of the rug.

-Just remember that it also makes the rug harder to clean, though.
-So, for high-traffic areas or places prone to stains and dirt, stick to low-pile rugs instead.
+Just remember that it also makes the rug harder to clean.
+For high-traffic areas or places prone to stains and dirt, stick to low-pile rugs instead of high pile rugs.

 Maintenance